llagerlof/mariabak/README.md

 **NOTE: Required privileges to perform a backup**

 Backup operations on MariaDB or MySQL server can be made authenticating as 'root' user.
-If you want to use a different user to perform a backup he needs the following permissions on all databases:
+If you want to use a different user to perform a backup he needs the following permissions on all databases that you need to backup:

 - select
 - show view
 - lock tables
-- process
 - reload
 - replication client